bwong199/Udacity_VR_Nanodegree_First_VR_App/Readme.txt

 This is a VR app.
 Press the "Drop Cube from the Sky" button to see cubes dropped from the sky.
+Press “Toggle Flashlight” to turn flashlight on and off.
+Press “Toggle Sun” to turn the sun on or off.